Aircloak/aircloak/air/docs/content/sql/restrictions.md

 -- Incorrect - the lower end of the range is bigger than the upper end SELECT COUNT(*) FROM table WHERE column > 10 AND column < 0

--- Incorrect - the inequalities are over different expressions SELECT COUNT(*) FROM table WHERE column + 1 > 10 AND column - 1 < 20
+-- Incorrect - the comparisons are over different expressions SELECT COUNT(*) FROM table WHERE column + 1 > 10 AND column - 1 < 20
 ```